User65k/generic-async-http-client/README.md

 A generic async HTTP request create.

-It is meant to be a thin wrapper around various HTTP clients and handles TLS, serialisation and parsing.
+It is meant to be a thin wrapper around various HTTP clients and handles TLS, serialization and parsing.

 The main goal is to allow binaries (that pull in some libraries that make use of a HTTP client) to **specify what implementation should be used**.